focus2000/sql_retail_sales_project/README.md

     WHERE category = 'Beauty'
     GROUP BY 1;

--- 5 write a SQL querry to find all transactions where the total_sale is greater than 1000
+ **5 write a SQL querry to find all transactions where the total_sale is greater than 1000**

     SELECT *
     FROM retail_sales
     WHERE total_sale > 1000;

--- 6 write SQL querry to find total number of transactions made by each gender in each catgory
+ **6 write SQL querry to find total number of transactions made by each gender in each catgory**

     SELECT
     gender, category,